Scripting interceptors

 Suppose the script's goal is to intercept the login flow with the following actions:

 - Display a UI that asks for a partner selection.
-A list of partners is obtained from the claim values of the claim specified in SourcePartnerClaimType.
+The list of partners is obtained from the claim values of the claim specified in SourcePartnerClaimType.

 - After a user selects a partner and submits it, assign the selected partner to the claim specified in DestinationPartnerClaimType.
 Then, return a list of claims to the Service Provider.